What Does it Take to Be a Credit Analyst?

 - Evaluate customer records and recommend payment plans, based on earnings, savings data, payment history, and purchase activity.

-When polled, Credit Analysts say the following skills are most frequently used in their jobs:
+Credit Analysts state the following job skills are important in their day-to-day work.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.